 paler costa and pale area from the base to the wing's centre.

 Prefered habitats include montane woodlands and mixed chaparral-type

-This species is reported in Jefferson.
+This species is present and flies

-Adults fly as a single brood in the desert and in pinyon-juniper
+in the desert and in pinyon-juniper woodlands.

 USGS, the Snowberry Sphinx

 The upperside of the forewing has a narrow black subterminal line

 bordered by a white inverted V-shaped line on the outside, and a

 black line running inwards from the apex of the wing.